jon-jacky/Piety/editors/demo.md

 *ed.buffer[ed.dot]* is the current line.
 Here *ed.point* is the index of the character under the cursor in the current line.

-The line we are looking for here has the iline comment *# insert suffix line ...*.
+The line we are looking for here has the comment *# insert suffix line ...*.
 We want to  change it to something like:

         ed.buffer[ed.dot+1:ed.dot+1] = [ <extra spaces> + suffix ]